Fractal Based Rational Cubic Trigonometric Zipper Interpolation with Positivity Constraints

-In this paper, we will construct a class of interpolants called Rational Cubic Trigonometric Zipper Fractal Interpolation Functions (RCTZFIFs), and establish the conditions so that positivity of the given dataset is preserved.
-The qualitative features of the constructed interpolant are governed by the selection of shape parameters and the scaling factor.
-The paper is organised as follows: Section \ref{sec:prerequisite} provides essential preliminaries on Zipper Fractal Interpolation Functions (ZFIFs), including the definition of Zipper Iterated Function Systems (ZIFS) and the foundational framework for constructing ZFIFs.
+In this paper, we develop a novel method of rational cubcic trigonometric zipper fractal interpolation functions (RCTZFIFs) to preserve the positivity nature of the univariate periodic data set.
+The paper is organised as follows: Section \ref{sec:prerequisite} provides essential preliminaries on Zipper Fractal Interpolation Functions (ZFIFs), and the foundational framework for constructing ZFIFs.
 Section \ref{sec:construction} presents the detailed construction methodology for the proposed RCTZFIF.
 In Section \ref{sec:convergence}, we perform a convergence analysis of the interpolant.
-Section \ref{sec:positivity} discusses the positivity-preserving property of RCTZFIFs, where we derive the conditions for the shape parameters and scaling factors.
-Section \ref{sec:numexp} provides a numerical example which illustrates the theoretical results.
-It demonstrates the effectiveness of the proposed scheme in preserving positivity.
+Section \ref{sec:positivity} discusses the positivity preserving property of RCTZFIFs, where we derive the conditions for the shape parameters and scaling factors.
+Section \ref{sec:numexp} provides a numerical illustrations of the theoretical results and effectiveness of the proposed scheme in preserving positivity.
 Finally, the paper concludes with a summary of key findings and outlines directions for future research.